-(10) Waivers.
+(11) Waivers.
 A school district may submit in writing a proposal for approval by the Commissioner for the satisfaction of any requirement in 603 CMR 4.00 in a manner different from that specified in 603 CMR 4.00.
 The Commissioner may approve such proposal if it shows substantial promise of contributing to improvements in the methods for meeting the goals of 603 CMR 4.00 and if such proposal does not conflict with any provision of law.
 No such proposal shall be implemented until approved by the Commissioner.

-(11) Commissioner's Determination.
-The Commissioner, for good cause, may determine which specific requirements for licensure set forth in 603 CMR 4.07, 4.08, 4.09, 4.11, 4.12 and 4.13 (3) shall apply and/or be modified for applicants who have submitted evidence that they have either substantially met the requirements for licensure prior to a change in the regulations or that they would have met the requirements but were unable to do so because of extreme hardship.
+(12) Commissioner's Determination.
+The Commissioner, for good cause, may determine which specific requirements for licensure set forth in 603 CMR 4.07, 4.08, 4.09, 4.11, 4.12 and 4.13 (3) and (4) shall apply and/or be modified for applicants who have submitted evidence that they have either substantially met the requirements for licensure prior to a change in the regulations or that they would have met the requirements but were unable to do so because of extreme hardship.
 No modification of the requirements will be granted without satisfactory evidence that the applicant has made a good faith effort to complete the requirements for licensure.
 The Commissioner, at his discretion, may impose reasonable conditions upon any modification granted.
 The decision of the Commissioner shall be final.

+(13) Individuals who apply for and complete all requirements for Vocational Technical Education licensure prior to July 1, 2021, may qualify for that license by meeting the requirements under 603 CMR 4.00 in effect prior to June 26, 2018.

 4.14: Certificate of Occupational Proficiency